I will never forget the day I pulled out my phone and searched how to become a doula.

 Doulas also support the birth partner by offering tools and suggestions along the way.
 They can offer additional help to the birthing partner by providing relief, food, and emotional support.

-(photo cred: Wild Oak Photography)
+(photo cred: Wild Oak Birth)

 The role of an antepartum doula is educating and providing support during pregnancy leading up to the birth of the baby.
 Rather than assisting during labor and birth, they provide additional support during the prenatal period.